Do You Know A Jazz Bassoonist? So, where does the Bassoon fit into the world of jazz?

 One very obscure jazzer is Dick Braun who played in the San Diego Symphony.
 CD called The Bassoon Bugs.

 Gunthur Schuller wrote a concerto for bassoon that includes jazz improvising.
 It was recorded by Ken Pasmanick.
+Listen on Youtube.

 The Bassoon Brothers have also recorded Michael Daugherty’s Hells Angels for bassoon quartet and orchestra which has jazzy improvised sounding passages in it, but not improvised.
 This is on the Oregon Symphony’s American Contrast CD on the DELOS label.